caninereason/wink/README.md

         - Facebook - This would link to the Wink business page.
 I have linked this to the mock business page I have set up at facebook.com
         - Twitter - This would link to the Wink Twitter page.
 I have linked this to twitter.com - as this is a project and not a live business.
         - Instagram - This would link to the Wink Instagram page.
 I have linked this to Instagram.com - as this is a project and not a live business.
+        - Youtube - This would link to the Wink Youtube page.
+I have linked this to Youtube.com - as this is a project and not a live business.

     ![Footer](media/footer.png)